Southwestern-College/Project-Date/README.md

 - Use methods to modularize the program.

 ## **Program Description**
-In this program, you will validate and format calendar dates according to the [ISO 8601](https://en.wikipedia.org/wiki/ISO_8601) standard, YYYY-MM-DD.
+[ISO 8601](https://en.wikipedia.org/wiki/ISO_8601) is an international standard covering the worldwide exchange and communication of date and time-related data.
+The standard uses the [Gregorian calendar](https://en.wikipedia.org/wiki/Gregorian_calendar).
+Calendar date representations are in the form YYYY-MM-DD (or YYYYMMDD).
 For example, the US Declaration of Independence was adopted on 1776-07-04, according to the standard. _Note the dates are zero-padded_.

+In this project you will write a utility class that validates and processes calendar dates in accordance to the ISO 8601 standard.
+In addition, a tester class will be created to verify your methods funcion correctly.
 A date is considered valid if:
 - The month is between 1 and 12
 - The day is valid for the given month and year, taking into account leap years